Caio Alexandre

-Caio Alexandre Souza e Silva (born 24 February 1999), commonly known as Caio Alexandre, is a Brazilian professional footballer who plays as a midfielder for Fortaleza, on loan from Vancouver Whitecaps FC.
+Caio Alexandre Souza e Silva (born 24 February 1999), commonly known as Caio Alexandre, is a Brazilian professional footballer who plays as a midfielder for Bahia.

 Club career

 Vancouver Whitecaps FC

 On 12 March 2021, Caio Alexandre joined Major League Soccer club Vancouver Whitecaps FC.
 In August 2021, he suffered a fracture in his left foot, and underwent successful surgery.

 In April 2022, he suffered a left hand fracture.